Policy for Meetings

 1. agree to be personally accountable for the authors’ contributions and

-2. agree to ensure that questions related to the accuracy or integrity of any part of the work, even ones in which the you were not personally involved, are appropriately investigated, resolved, and the resolution documented in the literature,
+2. agree to ensure that questions related to the accuracy or integrity of any part of the work, even ones in which you were not personally involved, are appropriately investigated, resolved, and the resolution documented in the literature,

-3. understand that you will be listed as an author and have approved the abstract submission to ASRM.
+3. understand that you will be listed as an author and have approved the abstract submission to ASRM,

-4. acknowledge that, if accepted, the abstract will be published and available publicly.
+4. acknowledge that, if accepted, the abstract will be published and available publicly,

 ASRM does not consider abstracts peer reviewed.
 If concerns about data integrity arise, both ASRM and the presenting author should be notified.
 Once notified, ASRM will determine the need for the abstract withdrawal but will not be responsible for investigating the content of the abstract submitted.

 Additionally, ASRM does not investigate or adjudicate authorship disputes.
-Disagreements that cannot be resolved amongst all authors should be directed to the relevant institutional authority ASRM reserves the right to withdraw any abstract undergoing authorship disputes.
+Disagreements that cannot be resolved amongst all authors should be directed to the relevant institutional authority.
+ASRM reserves the right to withdraw any abstract undergoing authorship disputes.